SixArm/trim-text-space/README.md

 # trim-text-space

-Trim text space is a simple script to delete extraneous spaces:
+trim-text-space is a simple script to delete extraneous spaces:

   * Delete empty leading lines